 Welcome to your NCLEX practice questions quiz and reviewer for gastrointestinal disorders.
 In this nursing test bank, test your competence on the diseases that affect the digestive, biliary, and more.
 This exam aims to provide a better understanding of the importance of providing patients with appropriate care following gastrointestinal procedures and addressing both physical and emotional issues to assist the patient’s continuing care.
 Accomplish this exam and do good on your NCLEX!

 Gastrointestinal System Disorders NCLEX Practice Quiz

-In this section are the practice problems and questions gastrointestinal disorders and their nursing management.
+This section contains the practice problems and questions about gastrointestinal disorders and their nursing management.
 This nursing test bank set includes 300+ questions partitioned into two parts.
 The topics included are pancreatitis, ostomy care, inflammatory bowel disease, diverticulitis, liver failure, liver disorders, appendicitis, hiatal hernia, esophageal disorders, hepatitis, and more.

 Quizzes included in this guide are:

 - Gastrointestinal System Disorders NCLEX Practice | Quiz #1: 50 Questions

 - Gastrointestinal System Disorders NCLEX Practice | Quiz #2: 50 Questions

 - Gastrointestinal System Disorders NCLEX Practice | Quiz #3: 50 Questions